-Ace the Project Management Professional (PMP) exam with this certification prep course, now just $49.99
+Ace the Project Management Professional (PMP) exam with this certification prep course!

 - Access the material 24/7 so you can learn when you have time

-- Meet the 35 contact-hour requirement for the PMP® exam & certification
+- Meet the 35 contact-hour requirements for the PMP® exam & certification

 - Maintain your certification by meeting the required Professional Development Units